EU bolsters probe into FB buyout of Kustomer

 "Our investigation aims to ensure that the transaction will not harm businesses or consumers, and that any data that Facebook gets access to does not distort competition."
 Facebook last week reported that its profit over the last quarter doubled compared with the same period last year, to $10.4 billion (8.8 billion euros), as digital advertising surged.

-The number of people using the social network monthly stood at 2.9 billion and 3.5 billion people used at least one of the company’s apps including Instagram, WhatsApp and Messenger.
-Last year, Facebook announced its purchase of Kustomer, a six-year-old company that provides CRM software that allows businesses to manage within one tool all customer interactions, by phone, email, text messages, WhatsApp, Messenger and Instagram.
+The number of people using the social network monthly stood at 2.9 billion and 3.5 billion people used at least one of the company´s apps including Instagram, WhatsApp and Messenger.

-The commission statement said any Facebook strategy of restricting Kustomer rivals’ access to WhatsApp or Instagram "could reduce competition in the market for the supply of CRM software and the market for the supply of customer service and support CRM software".